-The following webinar workshops seem most appropriate for Spring 2020 faculty needs and concerns.
+The following webinar workshops seem most appropriate for our current situation and resulting faculty needs and concerns.
 Please reach out if you are interested in scheduling a webinar for a faculty group.

 Taking Stock of Your Overnight Course Redesign

 We’ve had to make many changes to our teaching this semester without the luxury of time to be fully thoughtful and strategic.
 As our term winds down, let’s take a moment to reflect upon our successes and lessons learned for long term benefits.
 In this session, we will share strategies as we walk through a modified “action research” approach of gathering student feedback and our own reflections to take those lessons into the future.

 Eight “Low-Prep” Active Learning Methods to Add to Any Course – Even Online!

 Engaging in active learning often means strategic and logistical planning and preparation.
 Yet there are methods we can use that do not require much preparation or extra time to implement.
 In this session, we will showcase eight active learning techniques, the rationale behind their use, as well as tips for implementation in both face-to-face and online formats.